codecarrotlabs/blog.codecarrot.net/_posts/update/2017-09-03-want-to-write-for-us.md

 ✅ Fluency in English

-The demand for articles may vary, and contributors looking to send readers to their website, portfolio can opt for a link in their bio of payment.
+The demand for articles may vary, and contributors looking to send readers to their website or portfolio can opt for a link in their bio of payment.

 ## Ready to get started?
 Consult this checklist: